 1. Make sure a balance transfer is the right plan for you

 A balance transfer credit card will benefit you most if you have high-interest debt and need more time to pay it off.
-Before you get started, take a close look at your situation to see if you’re in the right position to do a balance transfer.
+Before you get started, take a close look at your financial situation to see if you’re in the right position to do a balance transfer.
+Consider the following questions.

 Is the debt you want to transfer less than $10,000?

-In either case, diligently paying down whatever balance you’re able to transfer could still help you save money on interest charges.
+In either case, diligently paying down whatever balance you’re able to transfer could still help you save money on interest charges and make it easier to manage your debt.

 Do you have a good credit score?

 Qualifying for a top-rated balance transfer credit card is generally easier if you have a good or excellent FICO Score (between 670 and 850).
-You might still be able to find a balance transfer credit card with a credit score below 670, but it will probably have a shorter intro APR period.
-Check your credit score before you start shopping to get a better idea of which cards you might qualify for.
+You might still be able to find a balance transfer credit card with a credit score below 670, but it will probably have a shorter intro APR period, which can make it more challenging to pay down your debt before the introductory offer ends.
+You should check your credit score before you start shopping for a balance transfer card to get a better idea of which cards you might qualify for.

 What are the possible alternatives?

-Like many things involving your personal finances, balance transfers have pros and cons.
-If the amount of your debt, your credit score or both don’t fit the ideal conditions, you could consider:
+Like many things involving your personal finances, balance transfers have both pros and cons worth taking into consideration.
+If the amount of your debt or your credit score make a balance transfer an unsustainable option, you may want to look into:

 2. Compare balance transfer credit cards

-You can do all or most of your comparison shopping online by checking out credit card issuer and marketplace websites.
-Another option is to check with your bank or credit union.
+You should be able do all or most of your comparison shopping online by checking out credit card issuer and marketplace websites.
+Another option is to consult your existing bank or credit union about your balance transfer credit card options through them.

 Things to look for when comparing balance transfer cards include:

 - Length of intro APR offer: Most balance transfer cards offer 0 percent interest for over a year.
 The longer this temporary interest-free window lasts, the longer you can avoid costly credit card APRs.
-Also, note each card’s regular APR since your interest rate will convert to that rate once the intro APR offer ends.
+It’s important to note each balance transfer card’s regular APR since your interest rate will eventually convert to that rate once the intro APR offer ends.

 3. Get ready for the application process

 You can apply for a balance transfer card online in a matter of minutes.
-You’ll need to provide some basic personal and financial data such as your name, address, Social Security number and income.
+To apply, you’ll need to provide some basic personal and financial data such as your name, address, Social Security number and income.

 In some cases, you can begin the process of transferring balances as part of your application.
 The balance transfer credit card application may ask you which balances you are planning to transfer to the new card, so make sure you have that information ready.

-After you apply for your new balance transfer card, you can typically get an answer in minutes.
+After you apply for your new balance transfer card, you can discover if you’ve been approved within minutes.
 If you aren’t notified of your approval right away, you may have to wait for an email from the credit card company.
-Learning that your credit card application is “pending” or “under review” can be nerve-racking, but be patient—in most cases, you’ll hear back from your credit issuer within a few days.
+Learning that your credit card application is “pending” or “under review” can be nerve-wracking, but be patient—in most cases, you’ll hear back from your credit issuer within a few days.

 4. Transfer a balance to the new credit card